 This post is sponsored by King of Christmas.
 All opinions are my own.

 I can’t tell you how many people (men) I hear saying they’ll wait “until they go on sale at the end of the season.”
 That’s so funny.
-Every craft store shopper knows, Christmas trees are on sale NOW and they’ll be totally gone by the year end!
+Every craft store shopper knows, Christmas trees are on sale NOW and they’ll be totally gone in seconds!

 Let’s talk quality for a second though.
 Those craft store trees just aren’t quite up to your standards, are they?

 Truth time: My husband thinks trees should be a once-in-a-lifetime purchase.
 Several years ago, we bought a new 9 ft tree with lights.
 We spent a few hundred on it and that seemed like a LOT at the time, and he’s smug, thinking he’s checked that box for the rest of his days.

 Guess what happened the next year?
 You know it.
 One whole section of lights went out.
 Yes, we tried to replace the light – well good luck finding the guilty one.
 There was a short in that light strand somewhere.
 Shaking the branches got us through the season.
 The next year, when we plugged it in, another section was out.
 At this point, someone (I won’t name names but it wasn’t me) snipped EVERY SINGLE light off the tree.
 Someone (me) had to go and buy new LEDs and string them on.

 So fast forward and here we are, in a different house but with the same tree that’s now too tall for the new room.
 And it’s starting to shed — a lot.
 But not as bad as the other tree that circulated out of the attic.
 So many of the “needles” shed off of it, it was nearly bald.
 You can see straight through it even with ornaments.